snes9xgit/snes9x/win32/docs/readme-windows.txt

 If the memory location you add a cheat on proves to be wrong, just go to the Cheat Code Editor dialog and delete the incorrect entry.

-Now let’s try and find the Addams Family health counter.
+Now let's try and find the Addams Family health counter.
 While two hearts are displayed on the screen, visit the Cheat Search dialog and press the Reset button followed by OK.
 Play the game until you loose a heart by touching a baddie, then visit the Cheat Search dialog again.